Crossover distributions at the edge of the rarefaction fan: Weakly asymmetric limit of the Tracy--Widom step Bernoulli ASEP formula

-\begin{proof}[Proof of Proposition \ref{reinclude_mu_lemma}] We will focus on the growth of the absolute value of the determinant.
-Recall that if $K$ is trace class then $|\det(I+K)|\leq \exp{||K||_1}$.
-Furthermore, if $K$ can be factored into the product $K=AB$ where $A$ and $B$ are Hilbert-Schmidt, then $||K||_1\leq ||A||_2||B||_2$.
+\begin{pf*}{Proof of Proposition \ref{reinclude_mu_lemma}} We will focus on the growth of the absolute value of the determinant.
+Recall that if $K$ is trace class, then $|\det(I+K)|\leq\exp {\Vert K\Vert _1}$.
+Furthermore, if $K$ can be factored into the product $K=AB$ where $A$ and $B$ are Hilbert--Schmidt, then $\Vert K\Vert _1\leq \Vert A\Vert _2\Vert B\Vert _2$.
 We will demonstrate such a factorization and follow this approach to control the size of the determinant.

-Define $A:L^2(\tilde\Gamma_{\zeta})\rightarrow L^2(\tilde\Gamma_{\eta})$ and $B:L^2(\tilde\Gamma_{\eta})\rightarrow L^2(\tilde\Gamma_{\zeta})$ via the kernels $A(\tilde\zeta,\tilde\eta) = \frac{e^{-|\im(\tilde\zeta)|}}{\tilde\zeta-\tilde\eta}$ and
+Define $A\dvtx L^2(\tilde\Gamma_{\zeta})\rightarrow L^2(\tilde\Gamma _{\eta })$ and $B\dvtx L^2(\tilde\Gamma_{\eta})\rightarrow L^2(\tilde\Gamma _{\zeta })$ via the kernels $A(\tilde\zeta,\tilde\eta) = \frac{e^{-|\im (\tilde \zeta)|}}{\tilde\zeta-\tilde\eta}$ and

 where $\tilde z = 2^{1/3}(\tilde\zeta-\tilde\eta)$.
 Notice that we have put the factor $e^{-|\im(\tilde\zeta)|}$ into the $A$ kernel and removed it from the $B$ contour.
-The point of this is to help control the $A$ kernel, without significantly impacting the norm of the $B$ kernel.
+The point of this is to help control the~$A$ kernel, without significantly impacting the norm of the $B$ kernel.